victorVHRF/victorvhrf/README.md

 <h1 align="center">Hi dear 👋, I'm Victor Hugo</h1>
-<h3 align="center">Front-end developer with more than 4 years of experience</h3>
+<h3 align="center">Full Stack developer with more than 5 years of experience</h3>

-<h4>Graduated in Systems Analysis and post-graduated in Software Engineering.
-Passionate about technologies, I always try to be studying the hottest languages ​​in the world of programming to keep myself updated.
-In addition to programming, I'm very familiar with agile development frameworks like Scrum and Kanban.
+<h4>👋 Hello!
+I'm a front-end developer with over 5 years of experience, specializing in Angular and React.
+Recently, I expanded my knowledge into full-stack development, focusing on Node.js.
+I have extensive experience in databases, including Oracle, SQL Server, MySQL, PostgreSQL, and MongoDB.
+I constantly seek innovation and quality in my solutions, always aligned with clients' needs.
+Let's work together to achieve great results!
 </4>

 <h5>- 💻 My skills:</h5>